chenxu10/fintaichi/tutorial.md

   return best_scores, best_hits
 ```
 ## Taichi Acceleration
-To be completed, can be reafactored from some classic dynamic programming algorithms
-such as longest common subsequence
+To be completed, can be reafactored from some classic dynamic programming algorithms such as longest common subsequence.

 ## Examples
 + [Feeback](https://docs.taichi-lang.org/blog/accelerate-python-code-100x)